gregorygusberti/PID/README.txt

-This is a simple and easy PID controller writed in C++ to be used on any plataform!
+This is a simple and easy PID controller written in C++ to be used on any plataform!
 Including embedded microcontrollers!

 Please, if you use it, put some credits to:
 	Gregory Frizon Gusberti